 KEY AREAS OF FOCUS:

 Medicare Advantage is the most popular health plan in the United States.
-A Trump Medicare Advantage For All Americans (TMA), especially the 30 Million uninsured and low-wage workers, along with an integral health and wellness program, will lower our National Healthcare GDP by $1.3 Trillion Dollars in the first two years.
+A Trump Medicare Advantage For All Americans (TMA), especially the 30 Million uninsured and low-wage workers, along with an integrated health and wellness program, will lower our National Healthcare GDP by $1.3 Trillion Dollars in the first two years.
 This will ultimately reduce our National Health Care GDP from 18% to 12% by eliminating half the cost of chronic illness.
-This huge savings will more than pay for the TMA program.
+These huge savings will more than pay for the TMA program.
 This will also give United States businesses a more competitive and secure cost of doing business with other nations around the world and help preserve U.S. Manufacturing and other American businesses upon which we rely for our prosperity.
-We can reduce the Chronic Disease risk by transforming our medical care regimen and improving our health.
+We can reduce Chronic Disease risk by transforming our medical care regimen and improving our health.
 The medical transformation has already started with a bold New-Paradigm we see in the delivery of medical care.

 The bold New Paradigm for health care delivery in the United States that is being pioneered by medical practitioners, who have seen the “light”.
-The light is showing them a way to navigate to a safe harbor that helps the American people to improve their health, wellness and well being.
-Our academic, medical, governmental and bio-medical establishments are fast transforming the way we deliver medical care in the United States.
-This New Paradigm for medical care is embodied in many medical practices, patient care demonstrations and clinical care programs generating hard data on how we can permanently improve our health care delivery system and quality of life.
+The light is showing them a way to navigate to a safe harbor that helps the American people to improve their health, wellness, and well being.
+Our academic, medical, governmental, and bio-medical establishments are fast transforming the way we deliver medical care in the United States.
+This New Paradigm for medical care is embodied in many medical practices, patient care demonstrations, and clinical care programs generating hard data on how we can permanently improve our health care delivery system and quality of life.
 And, we can spend less money doing it.
 In some cases, a lot less money!

 OLD PARADIGM: The medical care Old Paradigm narrowly views a patient’s symptoms of illness, treats just those symptoms; and then requires the patient to pay for the prescribed specific treatments or cures.